Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/order_accessories/index.md

 Next, you will need to compile the JSON that will be submitted in the request body.
 This JSON includes all of the data that the backend system requires to process this order.

-For a ORDER_ACCESSORIES transaction, this JSON typically includes the following pieces:
+For an ORDER_ACCESSORIES transaction, this JSON typically includes the following pieces:

 * Transaction type (i.e., ORDER_ACCESSORIES).